jaySiddhapura-eng/pet-clinic-spring5/README.md

 10. ```PetServiceMap``` extends ```AbstractMapService``` and implements ```PetService```

 11. ```VetServiceMap``` extends ```AbstractMapService``` and implements ```VetService```

+12. Note: give all the map service implement a ```@Service``` stereotype so that spring will take this service and make bean

 ## Create the index page and Its controller